 The report has also analyzed the competitive landscape of the market with some of the key players being Reckitt Benckiser Group PLC, The Himalaya Drug Company, Procter and Gamble Company, Henkel AG & Company, KGaA, Unilever NV/PLC., Vi-Jon Laboratories Inc., Gojo Industry Inc., Chattem Inc., Kutol Products Company, Inc. and 3M Company.

-The global hand sanitizer market size was valued at US$ 4.20 Billion in 2020.
+The global hand sanitizer market was valued at US$ 4.20 Billion in 2020.

-The increasing consumer consciousness towards maintaining health and wellness due to the high prevalence of communicable diseases, represents one of the key drivers for the global hand sanitizer market.
+The increasing consumer consciousness towards maintaining health and wellness due to the high prevalence of communicable diseases represents one of the factors catalyzing the global hand sanitizer market.

-On the basis of the product form, the market has been bifurcated into gel, foam, liquid, spray, and others.
-Currently, gel holds the majority of the total market share.
+Based on the product form, the global hand sanitizer market can be segmented into gel, foam, liquid, spray, and others.
+Amongst these, gel form holds the majority of the total market share.

-On the basis of the product type, the market has been divided into alcohol-based sanitizers and non-alcohol based hand sanitizers.
-Among these, alcohol-based sanitizers represent the largest segment.
+Based on the product type, the global hand sanitizer market has been divided into alcohol-based and non-alcohol based, where alcohol-based sanitizers currently represent the largest segment.

-On the basis of the distribution channel, the market has been classified into pharmacies, departmental stores, online stores, and others.
-Among these, departmental stores hold the largest market share.
+Based on the distribution channel, the global hand sanitizer market can be categorized into pharmacies, departmental stores, online stores, and others.
+Currently, departmental stores exhibit a clear dominance in the market.

-On the basis of the end use, the market has been classified into restaurants, schools, hospitals, household purposes, and others.
-At present, hospitals hold the total market share.
+Based on the end use, the global hand sanitizer market can be bifurcated into restaurants, schools, hospitals, household purposes, and others.
+Amongst these, hospitals account for the majority of the total market share.

-The key companies in the global hand sanitizer market are Reckitt Benckiser Group PLC, The Himalaya Drug Company, Procter and Gamble Company, Henkel AG & Company, KGaA, Unilever NV/PLC., Vi-Jon Laboratories Inc., Gojo Industry Inc., Chattem Inc., Kutol Products Company, Inc., and 3M Company.
+Some of the major players in the global hand sanitizer market include Reckitt Benckiser Group PLC, The Himalaya Drug Company, Procter and Gamble Company, Henkel AG & Company, KGaA, Unilever NV/PLC., Vi-Jon Laboratories Inc., Gojo Industry Inc., Chattem Inc., Kutol Products Company, Inc., and 3M Company.